Day 1 – Esposende – small fishing city in the Northern Coast Natural Park

 Day 4 – Viana do Castelo – fishing villages, windmills and historic forts

-Day 5 – Ponte de Lima – protected environment, the charm of the most ancient village in Portugal
+Day 5 – Ponte de Lima – protected landscape, the charm of the most ancient village in Portugal

 Day 6 – Ponte de Lima - across fields, wine estates and vineyards

-Day 7 – Ponte de Lima – along the medieval pilgrims’ way to Santiago
+Day 7 – Ponte de Lima – along the medieval "Caminho de Santiago"

-Ponte de Lima continues to reveal its secrets on this last day of your walking holiday!
-Today you will go along the Camino de Santiago, the famous route to Santiago de Compostela taken by pilgrims during the middle ages and still today, as many devotees continue to follow along this same route, for its challenges, charms and lessons on life.
+Ponte de Lima continues to reveal its secrets on this last day of your tour!
+Today you will go along the Caminho de Santiago, the famous route to Santiago de Compostela taken by pilgrims during the Middle Ages and still today, as many devotees continue to follow along this same route, for its challenges, charms and lessons on life.
 The hike includes rural tracks, typical of the Minho region, past small farms, maize fields and vineyards.
-You shall cross the village of Ponte de Lima and on the way back, follow the Lima riverside along one of its most charming trails.
-End the day by taking advantage of your visit to discover the local cuisine, especially the famous rojões and arroz de sarrabulho, a pork and savoury rice dish that goes ever so well with red Vinho Verde from the region.
+You shall cross the village of Ponte de Lima and, on the way back, follow the Lima riverside along one of its most charming trails.
+End the day by taking advantage of your visit to discover the local cuisine, especially the famous "rojões" and "arroz de sarrabulho", a pork and savoury rice dish that goes so well with red Vinho Verde from the region.

 Day 8 – Departure

 End of your journey.